ksatola/Countries-of-the-World/BlogPost.md

 <img src="./pics/gdp.png" width="800" height="300" />

-Within the Group A regions, Eastern European countries are the poorest ones which is represented by a hump in the left slope of the Europe's distribution.
+- Within the Group A regions, Eastern European countries are the poorest ones which is represented by a hump in the left slope of the Europe's distribution.
 North America countries seem to be more left skewed towards higher GDP.
 The majority of Group A countries have GDP above 20000.
-The The Luxemburg's GDP of 55100 stays above all.
+Luxemburg's GDP of 55100 stays above all.
 This is a very good result for this small European country.

-The Group B regions tend to have right-skewed distributions of countries' GDP with Africa having the lowest GDP of all, then Asia and the best of them Middle East.
+- The Group B regions tend to have right-skewed distributions of countries' GDP with Africa having the lowest GDP of all, then Asia and the best of them Middle East.
 The long right tail represents the wealthier countries withing the poorer regions like Australia, Hong Kong, Japan or Singapure having GDP on the European level.
-For the Group B regions, we will focus on poorer countries only to see what should be their economical focus in order to catch up the Group A regions or leading countries within Group B.
+For now on, for the Group B regions, I will focus on poorer countries only to see what should be their economical focus in order to catch up the Group A regions or leading countries within Group B regions.

 So, what are exactly the differences in the world's data regarding wealthier and poorer regions?
 Let's find out by comparing selected economic attributes: literacy, agriculture, industry, and service.

-#### Literacy
+### Literacy

 Literacy is the ability to read and write.

 ![Image](./pics/literacy.png)

-Literacy seems to be one of the big differentiators.
-Group A regions has literacy level above 85% of the population with the worst results by Albania (86.5%), Malta (92.80%) and Serbia (93%), whereas Group B starts from 17.5% (Niger) and many other African, Middle East or Oceania countries way below 80%.
+Literacy seems to be one of the biggest differentiators.
+Group A regions have literacy level above 85% of the population with the worst results by Albania (86.5%), Malta (92.80%) and Serbia (93%), whereas Group B starts from 17.5% (Niger) and many other African, Middle East or Oceania countries way below 80%.

-The Group B should focus on improving education level of their population leading to more innovative societes.
-More educated people would have easier access to knowledge (the Internet, books).
-It would be easier to them to exchange and implement other nations' ideas leading to prosperity and further educational growth.
+The Group B countries should focus on improving education level of their population leading to more innovative societes.
+More educated people would have easier access to knowledge (the Internet with Udacity courses, books).
+It would be easier for them to exchange with and implement other nations' ideas leading to prosperity and further educational growth.

-#### Agriculture
+### Agriculture

 The agriculture world data indicator is percentage of GDP sector composition ratio for agriculture economy sector.
-Agriculture indicator, together with the other two: Industry and Service, constitute 100% of GDP of a country.
+The agriculture indicator, together with the other two: industry and service, constitute 100% of GDP of a nation.

 ![Image](./pics/agriculture.png)

 Agriculture in more developed countries takes only a fraction of a small portion of their GDP per capita.
-All Group A countries have agriculture indicator value below 27% with the more developed countries below the ratio of 5%.
+All Group A countries have agriculture indicator value below 27% with the more developed countries even below 5%.

-In the Group B, we can notice that the percentage of GDP agriculture ration is more significant.
+In the Group B, we can notice that the percentage of GDP agriculture ratio is more significant.
 Countries like Liberia (77%), Somallia (65%) or Guinea-Bissau (62%) take the lead here.

-The low ratio does not necessarily mean that more developed countries have worse agriculture indicators, it rather means that other economy sectors (Industry or Service) take precedence in influencing their GDP being more profitable comparing to agriculture.
+The low ratio does not necessarily mean that more developed countries have worse agriculture indicators, it rather means that other economy sectors (industry or service) take precedence in influencing their GDP being more profitable comparing to agriculture.

 The Group B countries should focus on developing innovative industry and service sector to become more competitive.
-Having stronger industry and service sectors would also influence positively agriculture with more modern, productive an healhty treatment.
+Having stronger industry and service sectors would also influence positively agriculture with more modern, productive and healhty environment.

-#### Industry
+### Industry

 The Industry indicator shows the percentage of GDP sector composition ratio for industry economy sector.